airladon/FigureOne/examples/9 - Pythagorean Theorem/README.md

 **Scenarios** are a convenient way to imbed position, rotation, scale and color scenarios within a `DiagramElement`.
 When orchestrating many elements, it can make code more readable.

 Therefore, as all the triangles are the same except for their senarios, a helper function is used to create them.
-The method used to create the triangles is `objects.polyline` which creates a polyline which can be annotated with text and angles for each segment.
+The method used to create the triangles is `collections.polyline` which creates a polyline which can be annotated with text and angles for each segment.

 ```js
 // Helper function to make the right angle triangles